The application for the Soil Health Financial Assistance Program is closed. Awards will be announced by January 1, 2024.

 The Soil Health Financial Assistance Grant provides cost-share for the purchase and retrofit of soil health equipment.
 Adopting soil health practices often requires expensive and specific pieces of equipment, creating a need for a cost-share opportunity to offset those costs.
+Another round of funding for the Soil Health Financial Assistance Program is expected in late summer 2024.

 - One of the first and only programs to reimburse for equipment